Abhinavexists/NeuNet/readme.md

-# Neural Network Implementation Project
+# Neural Network From Scratch

 ## Overview
 This project implements a basic neural network from scratch using NumPy.
 It currently includes a spiral dataset generator and a simple feedforward neural network with dense layers, ReLU, and Softmax activation functions.